fedecoraglio/react-redux-rtkquery-crud-app/README.md

+Look at this blog for more details: https://codevoweb.com/build-crud-app-with-reactjs-and-redux-toolkit/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.